 Free your life from the weight of depression.
 Your first steps start here.
 Our healing center at Cedar Park, TX is waiting for you.
 Book your free consult now.

 For those struggling with treatment-resistant depression, it may seem like there is no path forward.
 However, ketamine therapy may be able to help.
-Ketamine has shown significant benefits for those with treatment-resistant depression.
+Ketamine benefits shown significant impact on those with treatment-resistant depression.
 A single session may be enough to lighten or even eliminate your symptoms.
 There is hope and help available to you!

 If you’re experiencing increasing episodes of depression, ketamine therapy may help.